© Anna Eyler + Nicolas Lapointe 2021

 This work was produced during a two-month residency in Girona, Catalonia, supported by the Bòlit centre d'art contemporani and the Québec-based artist-run centre, La Chambre Blanche.

-Thank you to the Conseil des arts et des lettres du Québec and the Canada Council for the Arts for their support.
+We acknowledge the generous support of the Bòlit Centre d'Art Contemporani, La Chambre Blanche, le Conseil des arts et des lettres du Québec and the Canada Council for the Arts.

 cité | Nicolas Lapointe | 2019 | aluminium, electronics, papier-mâché, wood | 200 x 200 x 185 cm